Animal studies:

 Cryopreservation

-Rather than maintaining a breeding line that is not needed for some time with live animals, egg cells or sperm are frozen by using a technique called cryopreservation.
-If the breeding line is needed again, a fertilized egg cell is introduced into a pseudopregnant female.
-This means that no animals are required to maintain the line in the interim period.
+Cryopreservation is a technique in which eggs or sperm from a breeding line that is not needed for a longer period of time are frozen instead of keeping the line alive.
+When the breeding line is needed again, a fertilized egg is inserted into a pseudopregnant female.
+In the meantime, no animals are needed to maintain the line.

 Replacement, Reduction, Refinement